JensKohl/Publications/README.md

 9.  **J. Kohl, A. Kotucz, J. Prenninger, A. Dorneich and S. Meinzer**: Using multivariate split analysis for an improved maintenance of automotive diagnosis functions.
 In *15th European Conference on Software Maintenance and Reengineering, pages 305–308.
 IEEE*, 2011.
 Link: [Github](https://github.com/JensKohl/Publications/blob/main/2011%20Using%20multivariate%20split%20analysis%20for%20an%20improved%20maintenance%20of%20automotive%20diagnosis%20functions.pdf).
 10.  **J. Kohl and A. Bauer**: Role-based diagnosis for distributed vehicle functions.
 In *Proceedings of the 21st International Workshop on the Principles of Diagnosis (DX)*, 2010.
 Link: [Github](https://github.com/JensKohl/Publications/blob/main/2010%20Role-Based%20Diagnosis%20for%20Distributed%20Vehicle%20Functions.pdf).

+## Public talks
+1. **J. Kohl**: BMW Group's AI-based automotive Proactive Care Workflow.
+Video available [here](https://www.youtube.com/watch?v=SI2kk-4Jskk&t=250s)

-# Patents
+## Patents

-**C. Guist, J. Kohl**: Process for the provision of a component by means of additive manufacturing/ Verfahren zur Bereitstellung eines Bauteils mittels additiver Fertigung, 2021.
+1. **C. Guist, J. Kohl**: Process for the provision of a component by means of additive manufacturing/ Verfahren zur Bereitstellung eines Bauteils mittels additiver Fertigung, 2021.
 Link: [German Patent Office](https://patentimages.storage.googleapis.com/a7/c7/cb/16b1c2d0049c53/DE102019134446A1.pdf).

-1 additional patent in application/ approval.
+2. One patent in the domain of artificial intelligence pending/ in approval.
 <!-- ** P. Tiefenbacher, T. Billinger, J. Kohl**: Using Reinforcement Learning for the Emissioning of an automotive vehicle. -->